slgrobotics/turtlebot_create/Turtle_Setup/README.md

 sudo apt install gazebo
 sudo apt install ros-${ROS_DISTRO}-turtlebot3*
 ```
 ### b.
-We also set up sources of the same Turtlebot3 packages in a working folder.
-We modified just a few files to make it work with our hardware. ###
+Set up sources of the same Turtlebot3 packages in a working folder.
+We modified just a few files to make it work with our hardware.

 Follow instructions here: https://github.com/slgrobotics/turtlebot3

-## 2. (ROS Humble only) Now you can try Gazebo simulation and a keyboard or joystick teleop: ##
+## 2. (ROS Humble only) Now you can try Gazebo simulation and a keyboard or joystick teleop:

-When using standard binary installation:
+When using standard binary installation :
 ```
 source  /opt/ros/humble/setup.bash
 export TURTLEBOT3_MODEL=waffle
 ```
 When using compiled sources from slgrobotics:
 ```
-source ~/turtlebot_create_ws/install/setup.bash
+source ~/turtlebot3_ws/install/setup.bash
 export TURTLEBOT3_MODEL=create_1
 ```